mlti-toolbox/mlti-toolbox.github.io/index.md

 title: MLTI
 ---

-# Welcome to MLTI
+# Modulated Laser Thermal Inference (MLTI)

+MLTI is a free-to-use, open-source MATLAB toolbox for infering thermal properties in a film–substrate bilayer given thermal wave data.

-This is the homepage.
+**Note:** This site is currently under development.